Abubakar Nurmagomedov: World Series of Fighting

 In March Nurmagomedov signed a contract with WSOF.

-In his WSOF debut, Nurmagomedov defeated Jorge Moreno of USA on August 1, 2015 at WSOF 22 via unanimous decision.
+In his WSOF debut, Nurmagomedov defeated Jorge Moreno of USA on August 1, 2015, at WSOF 22 via unanimous decision.

-After his debut he beat next opponent from Las Vegas, Nevada Danny Davis Jr. on December 18, 2015 at WSOF 26 via unanimous decision.
+After his debut he beat next opponent from Las Vegas, Nevada Danny Davis Jr. on December 18, 2015, at WSOF 26 via unanimous decision.

-Nurmagomedov faced Matthew Frincu on April 2, 2016 at WSOF 30.
+Nurmagomedov faced Matthew Frincu on April 2, 2016, at WSOF 30.
 He won the fight via TKO in the second round.

-Nurmagomedov faced John Howard on October 7, 2016 at WSOF 33.
+Nurmagomedov faced John Howard on October 7, 2016, at WSOF 33.
 He won the fight via unanimous decision.

 Nurmagomedov faced Matt Secor on 18 March 2017 at WSOF 35.
 He won the fight via unanimous decision.

 Professional Fighters League

 Nurmagomedov competed at PFL welterweight Grand-Prix.
 He faced Pavel Kusch in the opening round at PFL 3 on July 5, 2018.
 He lost the fight via rear-naked choke submission in the second round.

-Nurmagomedov faced Jonatan Westin on August 16, 2018 at PFL 6.
+Nurmagomedov faced Jonatan Westin on August 16, 2018, at PFL 6.
 He won the fight by unanimous decision.

 On October 15, 2018, it was announced that Nurmagomedov would replace João Zeferino in the Welterweight Tournament at PFL 10 on October 20, 2018.
 He faced Bojan Veličković in the quarter-final round.
 The bout ended in a unanimous draw with Nurmagomedov advancing due to winning the first round.
 However, Nurmagomedov did not advance to semifinals due to hand injury and Veličković replaced him.

 Ultimate Fighting Championship

-Nurmagomedov made his promotional debut on November 9, 2019 at UFC Fight Night 163 against David Zawada.
+Nurmagomedov made his promotional debut on November 9, 2019, at UFC Fight Night 163 against David Zawada.
 He lost the fight via submission in round one.

-Nurmagomedov faced Jared Gooden on March 27, 2021 at UFC 260.
+Nurmagomedov faced Jared Gooden on March 27, 2021, at UFC 260.
 He won the fight via unanimous decision.

-Nurmagomedov was scheduled to face Daniel Rodriguez on July 17, 2021 at UFC on ESPN 26.
+Nurmagomedov was scheduled to face Daniel Rodriguez on July 17, 2021, at UFC on ESPN 26.
 However, Nurmagomedov was forced to withdraw from the event, citing injury.

-Nurmagomedov was scheduled to face Philip Rowe on July 16, 2022 at UFC on ABC: Ortega vs. Rodríguez.
+Nurmagomedov was scheduled to face Philip Rowe on July 16, 2022, at UFC on ABC: Ortega vs. Rodríguez.
 However, the pairing was cancelled due to complications on both sides.
 Rowe has been forced to withdraw due to an injury, while Nurmagomedov is dealing with visa issues.

-Nurmagomedov faced Gadzhi Omargadzhiev on October 22, 2022 at UFC 280.
+Nurmagomedov faced Gadzhi Omargadzhiev on October 22, 2022, at UFC 280.
 He won the bout via unanimous decision.

 Nurmagomedov was scheduled to face Carlston Harris on March 11, 2023, at UFC Fight Night 221.
 However, Nurmagomedov withdrew from the bout due to an undisclosed reasons and was replaced by Jared Gooden.

+Nurmagomedov faced Elizeu Zaleski dos Santos on June 3, 2023, at UFC on ESPN 46.
+He lost the fight via split decision.

+On February 14, 2024, it was announced that Nurmagomedov had parted with the UFC.

+Global Fight League

+On December 11, 2024, it was announced that Nurmagomedov was signed by Global Fight League.

+Nurmagomedov was scheduled to face Louis Glisman on May 25, 2025 at GFL 2.
+However, all GFL events were cancelled indefinitely.